-Lactase helps you break down lactose, or milk sugar.
+Lactase helps you break down lactose (milk sugar).
 Most adults are deficient in this enzyme, which makes for a double-whammy against dairy.
-Casein, one of the dairy proteins conatins proline as I mentioned above, and then most people don’t have lactase to break down lactose.
+Casein, one of the dairy proteins, contains proline, as I mentioned above, and then most people don’t have lactase to break down lactose.

 Lactose consumption often leads to bloating, gas, or diarrhea.
-Two-thirds of the adult population totally lacks the lactase enzyme.
+Two-thirds of the adult population lack the lactase enzyme.

 It kind of makes you wonder if adult humans are supposed to consume dairy, doesn’t it?
 That’s an entire article of its own for another day.

-If you do choose to consume dairy, and you do have issues with lactose, supplementing with lactase can help you avoid some of the digestive issues.*
+If you do choose to consume dairy, and you do have issues with lactose, supplementing with lactase can help you avoid some of the digestive problems.

 Also, if you can get your hands on raw, unpasteurized dairy, it’ll have the enzymes in it to help you digest it.
-Lactase is destroyed during the processing of conventional milk.
+The processing of conventional milk destroys lactase.

-Alpha-galactosidase assists with the breakdown of legumes, cruciferous vegetables and some grains.
+Alpha-galactosidase assists with the breakdown of legumes, cruciferous vegetables, and some grains.
 If you’re low on this enzyme, you’ll experience gas following meals with these foods.
-You know how the poem goes…

 Carbohydrases act on carbohydrates in the mouth, the upper part of the stomach, and the small intestine.

-Low levels of lipase enzymes are seen in those with late-stage pancreatitis and cystic fibrosis.
-Supplemental lactase is often recommended in those with exocrine pancreatic insufficiency.
+Lipases break down fat.
+Those with late-stage pancreatitis and cystic fibrosis often experience low levels of lipase enzymes.
+Supplemental lipase is often recommended in those with exocrine pancreatic insufficiency.